ClimateCompatibleGrowth/Geo-X-data-prep/README.md

 ### 2.2 Optional input data
 #### 2.2.1 Hydropower input data
 If you want hydropower to be used as a generator, you will need another input file.
 In the `data` folder, there is a template that can be filled in and name updated.
-It should be named `[COUNTRY NAME]_hydropower_plants.csv` and kept in the `data` folder.
+It should be named `[COUNTRY NAME]_hydropower_plants.csv` and kept in that folder.

-You can also use files from open-source datasets like the [Hydropower Database](https://github.com/energy-modelling-toolkit/hydro-power-database).
-You must rename the file to `[COUNTRY NAME]_hydropower_plants.csv` and ensure that the column titles match those in the template file.
+You can also use files from open-source datasets, like the [Hydropower Database](https://github.com/energy-modelling-toolkit/hydro-power-database).
+You must place that file into the `data` folder, rename the file to `[COUNTRY NAME]_hydropower_plants.csv` and ensure that the required column titles match those provided in the template file.
 Extra columns do not need to be deleted, but they will not be taken into consideration when creating the GeoPackage file.

 Input Data Requirements:
 - The script is designed for datasets containing: